Wandering Jew: United States

 A Jewish Wanderer appears in A Canticle for Leibowitz, a post-apocalyptic science fiction novel by Walter M. Miller, Jr. first published in 1960; some children are heard saying of the old man, "What Jesus raises up STAYS raised up", and introduces himself in Hebrew as Lazarus, implying that he is Lazarus of Bethany, whom Christ raised from the dead.
 Another possibility hinted at in the novel is that this character is also Isaac Edward Leibowitz, founder of the (fictional) Albertian Order of St. Leibowitz (and who was martyred for trying to preserve books from burning by a savage mob).
 The character speaks and writes in Hebrew and English, and wanders around the desert, though he has a tent on a mesa overlooking the abbey founded by Leibowitz, which is the setting for almost all the novel's action.
 The character appears again in three subsequent novellas which take place hundreds of years apart, and in Miller's 1997 follow-up novel, Saint Leibowitz and the Wild Horse Woman.

 Ahasuerus must remain on Earth after space travel is developed in Lester del Rey's "Earthbound" (1963).
 The Wandering Jew also appears in Mary Elizabeth Counselman's story "A Handful of Silver" (1967).
 Barry Sadler has written a series of books featuring a character called Casca Rufio Longinus who is a combination of two characters from Christian folklore, Saint Longinus and the Wandering Jew.
 Jack L. Chalker wrote a five-book series called The Well World Saga in which it is mentioned many times that the creator of the universe, a man named Nathan Brazil, is known as the Wandering Jew.
 The 10th issue of DC Comics' Secret Origins (January 1987) gave The Phantom Stranger four possible origins.
 In one of these explanations, the Stranger confirms to a priest that he is the Wandering Jew.
 Angela Hunt's novel The Immortal (2000) features the Wandering Jew under the name of Asher Genzano.

 Although he does not appear in Robert A. Heinlein's novel Time Enough for Love (1973), the central character, Lazarus Long, claims to have encountered the Wandering Jew at least once, possibly multiple times, over the course of his long life.
 According to Lazarus, he was then using the name Sandy Macdougal and was operating as a con man.
-He is described as having red hair and being, in Lazarus' words, a "crashing bore".
+He is described as having red hair and being, in Lazarus's words, a "crashing bore".

 The Wandering Jew is revealed to be Judas Iscariot in George R. R. Martin's distant-future science fiction parable of Christianity, the 1979 short story "The Way of Cross and Dragon".